prevention-icon

 • 3-4mm long, red-brown coloured, oblong-shaped with antennae and wings

-• Only red flour beetles are able to fly.
+• Only red flour beetles can fly.

 • Larvae are pale yellow to light brown coloured